k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 ## Connecting Tables

-In big schema sometimes it is hard to connect tables which are located far each from the other, by drawing a link.
-Instead, you can right click on the input field connector (at the "child" table) or outer field connector (at the the "parent" table) and use the opened popup to set the connection.
-Read [here](/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md#linking-tables.md) to learn about this feature.
+In a large schema, it is sometimes difficult to connect tables that are located far from each other, by drawing a link.
+Instead, you can right-click on the input field connector (in the 'child' table) or outer field connector (in the 'parent' table) and use the opened popup to set the connection.
+Read [here](/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md#linking-tables.md) to learn more about this feature.